Skip to main content

 Formation lap timing

 The formation lap start point is estimated with approximately one second accuracy.
-The live data stream does not provide an exact marker for when the formation lap begins, so there may be a small offset compared to your broadcast.
+Formula 1 does not provide an exact replay marker for when the formation lap begins, so there may be a small offset compared to your broadcast.

 Step 3 - Load the session